vicentepese/imputePipeline_v2.0.0/README.md

 2. The pipeline will fail if the files to be imputed contain duplicated variants (by position) or IDs.
 3. The pipeline only accepts a file at a time.
 That is, it will not deal with multiple _.bed_ files or databases.

-Low memory --> have to fix the impute Files
-Improve main.sh
-Add QC to files (remove duplicated variants, and duplicated IIDs)

 ## Future changes
 The following changes are recommended to improve the pipeline
 1. Add headers to files